godcodehunter/bit-bi-parse/README.md

 ```  -->

 Interesting `membitcpy` function.
 This function uses offset for the source as well.
-In essence, this function is a lens, since only with its help can both a parser and a printer be implemented simultaneously:
+In essence, this function can be view as [bidirectional lens](https://www.youtube.com/watch?v=qKnZk27E9Uc), since only with it can both a parser and a printer be implemented:

 ```rust
 // lets parse something